billythemusical/recode-fa22/readings/addendum-class-1.md

 }
 ```

-`setTimeout` is a built-in Javascript method that is available in any web browser.
-The line below is from the [MDN documentation for `setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) which tells us that it takes the following arguments: a function reference, integer value for the delay time in milliseconds, and any additional arguments you wish.
+The code below is from the [MDN documentation for `setTimeout`](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) which tells us that it takes the following arguments: a function reference, integer value for the delay time in milliseconds, and any additional arguments you wish.
 These additional parameters are passed into the function that we supplied as our first argument.

 ![After functionRef and delay, setTimeout passes the remaining parameters to the functionRef](../images/setTimeout-additional-arguments.jpg)